starwolves/space/README.md

 ## License

 The code of this repository is licensed under [the proprietary code license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE).
 The assets of this repository are licensed under the [the proprietary assets license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE_ASSETS).
-Both licenses we intend to support with value to authenticity and community freedoms without elements of modern day cancel culture 👑.
+Both licenses we intend to support with value to authenticity and community freedoms without elements of modern-day cancel culture 👑.

 ### AGPLv3 & CC BY-SA 4.0 Milestone